heartcombo/simple_form/README.md

 ### Bug reports

 If you discover any bugs, feel free to create an issue on GitHub.
-Please add as much information as possible to help us fixing the possible bug.
+Please add as much information as possible to help us in fixing the potential bug.
 We also encourage you to help even more by forking and sending us a pull request.

 https://github.com/plataformatec/simple_form/issues